rezmansouri/sun-sim/docs/week_19.md

 # 3. Dataset Splitting

-- 598 crs (originally medium) + 54 crs (shrunk to medium) = 652 crs = 1069 `vr002.hdf` files from different instruments
+- 598 CRs (originally medium) + 54 CRs (shrunk to medium) = 652 CRs = 1069 `vr002.hdf` files from different instruments
-- All train/val/test splits will be made on the crs
+- All train/val/test splits will be made on the CRs
 - A train/test split once and for all
     - 80% training ~522 CRs
     - 20% testing ~130 CRs